 In 2014, the church moved to a new facility in the heart of the Burgess community, where it solidified its vision and place as a beacon of the love of Christ.
 Journey joined forces with the St. James schools, Burgess Community Center, and other churches in the area to serve the community, through efforts such as Backpack Buddies, school supply drives, distribution of hundreds of quilts, Thanksgiving dinners, Christmas giving, Winshape Camp scholarships, Fellowship of Christian Athletes, and fundraising for various charitable efforts.

-Meanwhile, after some time meeting at St. James High School, the church made a cozy and lovely home in a dedicated space at Inlet Square Mall (the former Books-A-Million) where we plan to remain through the end of the phased building project.
+Meanwhile, after some time meeting at St. James High School, the church made a cozy and lovely home in a dedicated space at Inlet Square Mall (the former Books-A-Million).

-Journey Church was blessed to acquire more land next to the existing property on McDowell Shortcut.
-It presented the perfect opportunity to add a Christian School to the building plans.
+Journey Church is blessed to acquire a church building at 3690 Palmetto Point Blvd.
+It presented the perfect opportunity to add a Christian School to the building.
 And now Journey Christian Academy awaits a space to start schooling our children based on one nation, UNDER GOD.
 We are excited about the plans God has for Journey Church.

 Journey Church continues to be a friend to the Christian community and a safe place for those seeking the grace and love of Jesus Christ in an ever-changing world.